EENI Global Business School

 Doctorate: World Trade.

-Masters adapted to the Sri Lanka, Masters, International Business Trade Sri Lankan Students.
+Masters adapted to the Sri Lanka, Masters, International Business Trade, AI Sri Lankan Students.

 Languages: Masters, Doctorate, International Business, English (Study Master Doctorate in International Business in Spanish Sri Lanka Study Doctorate in International Business in French Sri Lanka).